President and CEO | Israel

 Yael is a published writer and a respected social services professional.
 She has contributed to The Jerusalem Post, The Times of Israel, Townhall.com, and other publications, and is the author of three books: Holy Land Reflections: A Collection of Inspirational Insights from Israel, Spiritual Cooking with Yael, and Generation to Generation: Passing on a Legacy of Faith to Our Children.

-Her thoughts on the Jewish faith and Jewish-Christian relations can be heard on The Fellowship’s radio programs Holy Land Moments and the Spanish-language version Momentos en Tierra Santa, which air five times per week on over 1,500 radio stations around the world.
-In 2021, she launched her podcast, Nourish Your Biblical Roots, in which she shares spiritual insights, lessons from the Torah.
+Her thoughts on the Jewish faith and Jewish-Christian relations can be heard on The Fellowship’s radio ministry programs, including Holy Land Moments and Israel Today, which are broadcast on nearly 1,000 radio stations around the world.
+In 2021, she launched her weekly podcast, Nourish Your Biblical Roots, in which she shares spiritual insights and lessons from the Torah.
 And each month, Yael invites leading Christian and Jewish thought leaders to her podcast to discuss Jewish-Christian relations and Israel’s significance on the world stage on Conversations with Yael.

 Born just outside of Chicago in Evanston, Illinois, Yael was well-educated at both American and Israeli institutions, including biblical studies at Torat Chesed Seminary in Israel, Jewish and sociology studies at Queens College in New York, and additional study at Hebrew University in Jerusalem.
-She is based in Jerusalem with her husband and their four children.
+She is based in Israel with her husband and their four children.